rich-f-p/mini-project2/README.md

 # mini-project2

 ## Description
-The file includes a project of developing a website that will allow the user to see snippets of code.
-Through this the will gain better understanding of what the code looks like when in a stylesheet.
+The file includes a project of a webpage that will allow the user to see snippets of code.
+Through this the user will gain a better understanding of what the code looks like when in a stylesheet.
 The completed application should meet the following criteria:

 * As a user, I can view a collection of labeled CSS snippets in a responsive grid.